lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 -   Requires (additional) custom middleware for activating tenant from request and passing tenant as part of the scope.
 -   Requires naming your consumer groups including the tenant (for proper cross-tenant group isolation)

-.warning[This requires some boilerplate code]
+.warning[👀 This requires some boilerplate code]

 ---